summitech/gitexplorer/README.md

     Your public directory is the folder (relative to your project directory) that will contain Hosting assets to uploaded with firebase deploy.
-If you have a build process for your assets, use your build's output directory.
+If you have a build process for your assets, use your build's nb directory.

     ?
 What do you want to use as your public directory? build ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 Yes